felipelouza/gsa-is/README.md

 #gsa-is

-This code is an implementation of gSAIS and gSACA-K, which are modifications of SAIS [1] and SACA-K [2], to sort the concatenated string using the same end marker, maintaining their theoretical bounds, respecting the order among all suffixes, and improving their practical performance
+This code is an implementation of gSAIS and gSACA-K, which are modifications of SAIS [1] and SACA-K [2] algorithms to compute the generalized suffix array, maintaining their theoretical bounds and improving their practical performance

 #run: